 Commonly used solar panels, also known as photovoltaic solar panels, need direct sunlight to produce electricity.

 Each panel consists of solar cells.
 The energy of the sun knocks the electrons loose from the atoms in these cells, which makes them flow through the semiconductor material inside the panel and produce energy.

-This is why solar array works the best during the peak sunlight hours when the sunlight hitting the panel is the most concentrated.
+This is why a solar panel works the best during the peak sunlight hours when the sunlight hitting the panel is the most concentrated.

 And that is how energy flows through the system.
 Until it hits an obstruction – a shaded cell…

-Shadow does not only decrease the potential of a solar panel to generate power, it also shortens its lifetime because some cells of the grid are constantly overworking and get worn down at a faster rate than expected, and shaded cells are exposed to increasing temperature that could eventually damage the semiconductor material.
+Partial shading of solar cells does not only decrease the potential of a solar panel to generate power, it also shortens its lifetime because some cells of the grid are constantly overworking and get worn down at a faster rate than expected, and shaded cells are exposed to increasing temperature that could eventually damage the semiconductor material.

-Luckily, new technology came up with a solution how to allow electricity flow around the shaded (inactive) cells.
-Most modern solar panels are already equipped with this device, called bypass diodes.
+Luckily, new technology came up with a solution to allow electricity flow around shaded (inactive) cells.
+Most modern solar panels are already equipped with these devices.
+They are called bypass diodes.
 Bypass diodes protect solar panels by leading the current around inactive cells.
 And more importantly, they also reduce the effect of partial shading to its actual proportion.
-So, when a shade falls on 10% of the panel, the amount of generated energy will be also 10% lower compared to optimal conditions2.

 Airborne particles casting shade on your solar panels are the least expected option we consider, what are the other sources that block the direct sunlight access?